Top 10 Ways to Manage Stress

 How many times have you said yes to everything, then felt overwhelmed, rushing around with too much on your plate?
 I have!
 I’m learning to say no to more things as I aim to be less busy…

-Mindfulness and being present is very on trend and for a great reason!
-But it can help to refocus your attention on the now, and not on the future.
+Mindfulness and being present is very popular right now and for great reasons!
+It can help to refocus your attention on the now, and not on the future.
 Compassion for yourself and compassion for others is vital to add to being present, as it can guide your heart to doing the right thing for yourself.

 - Apps such as Smiling Mind are helpful for those who need or want some guidance with being mindful and present